Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 “Before becoming National Culinary Director for Holiday at Atria, I spent many years preparing thousands of meals for our residents.
 My wife and I also raised a family and understand what happens when there are fewer people sitting around the dinner table.”

-Here is Dominic’s simple, sensible approach to successful meal planning, shopping for ingredients, and prepping recipes for one person.
+Here is Dominic’s simple, sensible approach to successful meal planning, shopping for ingredients, and preparing recipes for one person.

 Tasty Tip #1: Meal planning made easy